This is one of those paranoid thoughts that I get.

 sudo launchctl load -w /System/Library/LaunchDaemons/com.apple.screensharing.plist

-ssh -N -L 5901:localhost:5900 username@remote-ip-address -p port#
+ssh -N -L 5901:localhost:5900 username@remote-ip-address -p [open-port-#]

 sudo launchctl unload -w /System/Library/LaunchDaemons/com.apple.screensharing.plist

-Check it’s disabled
+Check it’s disabled:

 By the way: